JOHN AND LOUISE HULST LIBRARY

 At the John and Louise Hulst Library, we want our space, collections, and services to reflect that sentiment.
 All of the scholarship, learning, cultural, and social activities that the Hulst Library supports will help students, staff, and faculty to further serve in God’s kingdom.
 The library is not just about books, the library is about people—how they learn, how they use information, and how they participate in the life of a learning community.

 The library, which is open nearly 90 hours a week during the academic year, is a popular place to study.
 Artwork, colorful walls, and potted plants set the ambiance.
 Flexible furniture and reservable conference rooms provide for a wide variety of individual and group study spaces.
-For kinesthetic learners, we’ve recently adding a walking treadmill and bouncy red Zenergy ball chairs.
+For kinesthetic learners, we’ve recently added a walking treadmill and bouncy red Zenergy ball chairs.

 The library serves as a central location for computer resources, including some of the most-used printers on campus.
 A computer lab on the lower level of the library can be used by individual students or for group instructional sessions.
 Additional computers are scattered throughout the upper level and in the Teaching Resource Center.
 The library’s wireless network accommodates the ever-increasing number of students using their own laptops and devices.